The Sunday Snapshot vol. 3 - Packing for an Overnight Trip

 Last year I only brought one pair of shoes (a leopard printed wedge) which was a mistake and ended up with a blister that covered the entire bottom of my foot before the night was over.
 It wasn't pretty and I couldn't walk.
-Thankfully my amazing husband ran to Walgreens to pick me up a pair of flip flops.
+Thankfully I was able to run to Walgreens to pick up a pair of flip flops.

 Having learned my lesson I went with a sandal during the day with a well padded slip on for the evening.
 No blisters this year.

 I never leave the house without sunscreen.
 I'll be getting a lot of sun exposure so I opted for both a hat and sunglasses to shade my face.
 And don't forget your lips!

 For makeup it's minimal all the way.
 I'll be outside for the better part of the day and won't have a lot of time for touch ups.